As Commander-in-Chief of Fighter Command, ACM Dowding’s leadership was critical to victory during the Battle of Britain.

 At RAF Bentley Priory, ACM Dowding oversaw the development and implementation of the world’s first integrated system of air defence, which became known as ‘The Dowding System’.

-Dowding’s office has been brought to life at the Museum, through an Award winning 10 minute audio visual film: ‘The One Behind The Few’.
+Dowding’s Office has been brought to life at the Museum, through an Award winning 10 minute audio visual film, ‘The One Behind The Few’.